emedware/omni18n/README.md

 In this case, _both_ `T.fld.name` _and_ `T.fld.name.short` will retrieve `"Name"`, so that, if the project use shortened notations, it can display `T.fld[field].short` without demanding all the fields to have a `short` version in all languages

+Rule of the thumb: No value should be given as root keys.
+Every meaningful text has a category and should therefore be a sub-key

 ### Locales

 If we take the examples of `en-GB` and `en-US`, three locales are going to be used: `en-GB` and `en-US` of course, `en` who will take care of all the common english texts and `''` (the empty-named local) who contains technical things common to all languages.